 Everything moves in cycles.
 Trends come and trends go in every creative field, and if you want your designs to stay relevant, then it pays to be aware of trends and deploy them when they work for you.
 Web design, though, is a fast-moving world, and every year you'll find any number of new ways to define a site's look and feel; some ideas stick for a while and others are quickly cast aside.

 Other trends, however, hang around for too long, and either lose their impact through over-use or simply get in the way of an effective website layout.
 Here are six trends that we hope to see a lot less of in the future.
+Make sure you also see our top web design tips.

 01. Hamburger menus